Pool Session to try everything from basic handling to advanced playboating to working on that all important roll and even more important wet exit.

 SAFETY

-• No one may stand, swim or be in the water unless they are in a boat or are an instructor actively teaching.
+- No one may stand, swim or be in the water out of their boat unless they are self-rescuing or an instructor actively teaching.

 EQUIPMENT:

-• Fragile boats are not recommended.
+- Fragile boats are not recommended.
 Neither KCCNY nor the participants will be responsible for equipment damage.
-Getting a long or big boat in the pool is challenging.
-The largest boat we’ve gotten in are narrow 18 foot sea kayaks.

 COSTS

-• We’ll try to offer a reasonable price, but renting a pool is expensive.
-We do hope to not lose money, but if we make some KCCNY traditionally donates most of our ‘profit’ to organizations that further our cause.
-We’ve donated as much as $1250 in recent years to such organizations as American Whitewater, American Rivers, RiverKeeper and many more.
+- We’ll try to offer a reasonable price, but renting a pool is expensive.
+We hope to not lose money, but if we make some KCCNY traditionally donates most of our ‘profit’ to organizations that further our cause.
+We’ve donated as much as $1250 in recent years to such organizations as American Whitewater, American Rivers, Hackensack and Hudson RiverKeeper and many more.
 Learn more.

 QUESTIONS ON POOL SESSIONS?
 Contact us.